Karlsruhe, Germany

 If you are thinking about moving to Karlsruhe, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"The average cost of housing is 500 Euro per month for a 2 bedroom apartment in a nice neighborhood which is just outside of downtown," explained one expat living in Karlsruhe, Germany.
+"The average cost of housing is 500 Euro per month for a 2 bedroom apartment in a nice neighborhood which is just outside of downtown," wrote a member in Karlsruhe.

 "The cost of housing in Karlsruhe is generally considered to be quite reasonable.
 Prices for apartments and houses vary depending on the size and location, but the average cost of a one-bedroom apartment in the city center is around €800-900 per month.
-Outside of the city center, prices tend to be lower, with one-bedroom apartments costing around €600-700 per month," said one expat in Karlsruhe.
+Outside of the city center, prices tend to be lower, with one-bedroom apartments costing around €600-700 per month," commented one expat who made the move to Karlsruhe.

 How do I meet people in Karlsruhe?